 On August 10, 2017, following the Company's Annual Meeting of Stockholders for 2017, the members of the Board authorized, and the Company subsequently paid, cash compensation of \$50,000 to each of our then-current directors, Ms. Fox and Messrs.
 Blackmore, Compton, Dahya, Fong, Hall, Pauker, Rosenberg and Stark, for their board service for the interim period from August 25, 2017 through November 24, 2017.
 The \$50,000 in quarterly cash compensation represented one fourth of the regular annual compensation of \$200,000 (cash retainer and RSUs) paid to non-employee directors and was payable in full on the first date of such period.
 In addition, on August 10, 2017 the members of the Board authorized, and the Company subsequently paid, prorated quarterly cash compensation for our directors' service on the relevant committees for the interim period from August 24, 2017 through November 24, 2017.
 As such, the Company (i) paid Mr. Dahya a fee of \$5,000 for his service as the Chairperson of the Audit Committee for such period and each of Messrs.
-Compton, Stark and Fong a fee of \$1,875 for their respective service as members of the Audit Committee for such period, (ii) paid Mr. Hall a fee of \$3,750 for his service as the Chairperson of the Comflicts Committee for such period and each of Ms. Fox and Messrs.
-Fong, Pauker and Rosenberg a fee of \$1,250 for their respective service as members of the Compensation Committee for such period and each of Messrs.
+Compton, Stark and Fong a fee of \$1,875 for their respective service as members of the Audit Committee for such period and each of Messrs.
+Compton, Stark and Fong a fee of \$1,250 for their respective service as members of the Conlicts Committee for such period and each of Messrs.
+Hall and Compton a fee of \$1,250 for their respective service as members of the Compensation Committee for such period and each of Messrs.
 Hall and Compton a fee of \$1,250 for their respective service as members of the Compensation Committee for such period.
 No RSUs were awarded for the directors' service during this interim period.
-On October 6, 2017, the members of the Board authorized, and the Company subsequently paid, cash consideration of \$15,000 to Mr. Fong for his service as the Chairman of the Transition Committee of the Board authorized, and the Company planning and transition matters in connection with the closing of the Merger.
+On October 6, 2017, the members of the Board authorized, and the Company subsequently paid, cash consideration of \$15,000 to Mr. Fong for his service as the Chairman of the Transition Committee of the Board authorized, and the Company subsequently paid, cash consideration of \$15,000 to Mr. Fong for his service as the Chairman of the Transition Committee of the Board establishe